S

 Impact:

-Nested field support is especially useful for product catalogs, customer profiles, or any hierarchical data stored in structured JSON.
+Nested field support is especially useful for customer profiles, product catalogs, API responses, and other structured JSON datasets.

 Want to try it in your site?
 InstallSimple Tables for Confluence from the Atlassian Marketplace.